-Talia nodded quickly.
+Talia nodded.
 “Yes, that’d be great.
 Thanks for showing me around.”
 She walked them to the door.
 Yllin took off the bar.

 “No problem.
 Good night.”
 Mandee and Yllin stepped outside and waved as they moved on down the hall.

 “Good night.”
-Talia watched them as they walked away and then slowly closed her door.
+Talia watched them then slowly closed her door.

 The room suddenly seemed incredibly quiet except for the barely audible trickling of water from the clock.
-Though she’d seen earlier the rooms to either side of her were occupied, she could hear nothing through the thick stonewalls.
-At home, though she had her own room, she could normally hear anyone moving about downstairs or hear the wood of the house creak during a strong wind.
+Though she’d seen earlier the rooms to either side of her were occupied, she could hear nothing through the thick stone walls.
+At home, though she had her own room, she could typically hear anyone moving about downstairs or the wood of the house creak during a strong wind.
 It seemed much too quiet here.

 Sighing, she walked to the balcony doors and opened them wide.
 She stepped out, sighed again, then let herself be embraced by the calm darkness there.
-The moon was shining brightly above.
-Looking to either side she noticed others were also out on their balconies.
+The moon shone brightly above.
+Looking to either side, she noticed others were also out on their balconies.
 It eased her heart a little to see them there.

 Unexpectedly, something caught at her attention from the corner of her eye.
 Talia looked up just in time to see a large shadow cross over the moon.
 She followed it with her gaze and noticed how it wove up and down in no constant pattern.

 Not sure what it was, she leaned over the rail as the object came closer.
 Trying to look up past the balconies above her as it flew overhead, she jerked back with a gasp as it suddenly dropped past hers toward the ground.